Go Back

 TOPPING

-• 100 grams (7 tbsp) unsalted butter *for even more sticky topping goodness, you can use 150 grams each of the butter and the brown sugar!
+• 100 grams unsalted butter *for even more sticky topping goodness, you can use 150 grams each of the butter and the brown sugar!

 Instructions

-• Meanwhile, combine the egg, egg yolk, sugar, vanilla extract, and salt in a large mixing bowl and mix well.
+• Add the egg, egg yolk, sugar, vanilla extract, and salt to the yeast and milk mixture.

 Eggs and sugar measured in a bowl.

 • Slowly add the flour.
-Once the dough starts to come together, you can begin kneading.
+Once the dough starts to come together, you can begin kneading, either by hand or in a stand mixer.

 Dough in the process of being mixed together.

-• Add the unsalted butter and knead for about 10 minutes, or until the dough is smooth and elastic.
-Add more flour if the dough is sticking to your hands or the table.
+• Add the softened butter and knead for about 10 minutes, or until the dough is smooth and elastic.
+Add more flour if the dough is sticking to the sides of the mixing bowl or to your hands.

 Dough in the process of being mixed together.

-• Cover the dough and let it rise for about an hour at room temperature.
+• Cover the dough and let it rise for about an hour at room temperature or in a warm place, or until doubled in size.

 Dough after kneading.

-• Butter a baking tray.
+• Butter a baking sheet or a 9x13 glass pan, or line with parchment paper.
 Once the dough has doubled in size, you can either roll it out or just stretch it with your hands to fit the tray.

 Dough in a pan.